Thomas Ingram (Royalist): Biography

-Arthur Ingram was knighted at Newmarket on 16 October 1636.
+Ingram was knighted at Newmarket on 16 October 1636.
 In 1640, he was elected Member of Parliament for Thirsk in the Long Parliament.
 He was commissioner of array for the King in Yorkshire in 1642 and was disabled from sitting in parliament on 2 September 1642.
-He compounded at £2,933 in 1649.
+He compounded at £2,933 with the Parliamentary authorities for his estates in 1649.